-Filing a trademark application isn’t for the faint-hearted, so to speak, because of the time, energy and effort involved in understanding the trademark law, meeting the requirements of the United States Patent and Trademark Office (USPTO), and dealing with the subsequent actions (e.g., issuance of Office Action).
-For this reason, you should seriously consider hiring an attorney to take care of these matters in your behalf.
+Filing a U.S. trademark application isn’t for the faint-hearted, so to speak, because of the time, energy and effort involved in understanding the trademark law, meeting the requirements of the United States Patent and Trademark Office (USPTO), and dealing with the subsequent actions (e.g., issuance of Office Action).
+For this reason, you should seriously consider hiring an attorney to take care of the trademark registration in your behalf.

 What can an experienced lawyer, particularly one with extensive experience in trademark laws, do for you?